Caring for someone with cancer

 - changing their position often to prevent pressure sores

-- ensuring you have the necessary equipment and skills to attend to their personal needs (such as toileting, brushing teeth, bathing or nail care) in bed, or seeking help if you don't
+- making sure you have what you need and the skills to support their personal care, such as toileting, brushing teeth, bathing and nail care, or by seeking help if needed

 - changing their clothing and sheets for cleanliness and comfort